joealewine/blockchain-rhos/howto/ibp-v2-apis.md

 ## Limitations
 {: #ibp-v2-apis-limitations}

-You can only import CA, peer, and ordering nodes that have been exported from other {{site.data.keyword.blockchainfull_notm}} Platform consoles running on {{site.data.keyword.cloud_notm}}, {{site.data.keyword.cloud_notm}} Private, OpenShift Container Platform, Red Hat Open Kubernetes Distrubution, or any x86_64 Kubernetes v1.11 or higher container platform.
+You can only import CA, peer, and ordering nodes that have been exported from other {{site.data.keyword.blockchainfull_notm}} Platform consoles running on {{site.data.keyword.cloud_notm}}, {{site.data.keyword.cloud_notm}} Private, OpenShift Container Platform, Red Hat Open Kubernetes Distrubution, or any Kubernetes v1.11 or higher container platform on x86_64.

 ## Building a network by using APIs
 {: #ibp-v2-apis-build-with-apis}